How To Set A Thanksgiving Table: Easy and Beautiful Ideas

 JUXTAPOSITION IS YOUR FRIEND

 Juxtaposition is when at least two things are placed close together that have contrasting effects.
-These are some of the types of juxtaposition you can add to your table for added interest and drama:

 • Casual and formal